 *Please note the following changes:

-Application deadline December 15
+NEW: Application deadline October 15

-Program start date mid-August
+Program start date early June

 The primary clinical site for the program is the University of Tennessee Medical Center (UTMC) in Knoxville, a 640-bed academic medical center, Magnet recognized and Level-I adult and pediatric trauma center.
 UTMC offers a wide range of clinical experiences to student registered nurse anesthetists.
 Additionally, the following clinical facilities are utilized for curricular enrichment and supplementation: